copious-world/serve-wasm-http/README.md

 # serve-wasm-http

- A simple http server that delivers the expected mime type for WASM
+A simple http server that also delivers the expected mime type for WASM.